brokengoose/update-o-matic/README.md

 that could be run by non-technical relatives on the desktop.
 Therefore, the emphasis is on safety rather than efficiency.

+## General update order
+1. Update third-party repos or tools that run on top of the OS.
+Macports, etc.
+2. Run any OS cleanup, fix, or check commands.
+If possible, the script should abort if this step fails.
+3. Sync update databases and get list of possible updates.
+4. Download and apply updates.
+Avoid experimental or not-recommended updates.
+5. If it's a server OS, reboot after 5 minutes.
+In the warning message, give cancellation instructions, just in case anyone's using the server.

 ## Supported Operating Systems
 * Linux variants
   * Fedora